-It’s about ten years since Cleveleys seafront was rebuilt with the new promenade, in a modern and attractive design that’s also very user friendly.
+Most of Cleveleys seafront is of a fairly new construction.
+It’s a modern and attractive design in a stepped promenade that’s also very user friendly.

 The video clip below is taken on the promenade at the top of Victoria Road West

-This clip is taken further north, opposite The Venue near the cafe, and you can see Mary’s Shell on the beach.
+This clip is taken further north, opposite The Venue near the cafe.
+You can see Mary’s Shell on the beach.

-The whole of the promenade from rear wall to beach is designed to reduce the risk of overtopping and flooding from the sea during poor weather conditions.
-At the same time it’s designed to be attractive and a useful public amenity.
+The purpose of the promenade from rear wall to beach is to reduce the risk of overtopping and flooding from the sea during poor weather conditions.
+At the same time it’s an attractive and useful public amenity.

-The revetment (above) is a stepped design – read on to find out why it’s so effective against flooding.
+The revetment (above) is a stepped design – read on to see why it’s so effective against flooding.
 These steps also give very easy access to the beach.
 At regular intervals you’ll find proper staircases with handrails for easier access.

-There’s also a central ramp (see below) to the beach for prams, wheelchairs and emergency vehicle access.
+There’s also a central ramp (below) to the beach for prams, wheelchairs and emergency vehicle access.

-The top section of new promenade is wide and flat and built in two split levels.
-Alternate ramps and steps give access between the two levels and the blocks which separate them provide a handy, endless bench (complete with back-rest!) along the full length of the sea wall.
+The top section of new promenade is wide and flat and built in two split levels, each of which is a spillover area for sea water.
+Alternate ramps and steps give access between the two levels.
+The blocks which separate them provide a handy, endless bench (complete with back-rest!) along the full length of the sea wall.

-Take a look at the clip below of Cleveleys promenade at it’s best – on the day of Cleveleys Car Show in June 2015.
+Take a look at the clip below of Cleveleys promenade at it’s best.
+It’s Cleveleys Car Show in June 2015.

-There are also cast concrete picnic tables and chairs and the most comfortable granite benches that you could imagine (particularly when they are warmed by the sun!).
-Along with the seafront shelters you’ll always find somewhere to sit and enjoy the view.
+On the seafront there are cast concrete picnic tables and chairs and the most comfortable granite benches that you could imagine.
+Particularly when they are warmed by the sun!
+Along with the seafront shelters, you’ll always find somewhere to sit and enjoy the view.

 Public Art Trail

-The promenade and sea defence works at Cleveleys were started in November 2005.
+The promenade and sea defence works at Cleveleys began in November 2005.
 Phase Two was completed in early 2010 and the final phase was opened at the SeaFest event on 4 July 2010.

-The new sea wall also takes account of predicted rising sea levels as a result of climate change.
-Along with protecting homes and businesses from flooding it created a new promenade.
-It’s a modern and attractive tourist attraction for the 21st Century, and has done an incredible job of attracting people to Cleveleys.
-It’s played a big part in invigorating this seaside town and keeping it alive for the future.
+The new sea wall takes account of predicted sea level rise as a result of climate change.
+Along with protecting homes and businesses from flooding it creates the amazing new promenade.
+It’s a modern and attractive tourist attraction for the 21st Century, and draws many people to Cleveleys.
+It’s a big attraction in this seaside town and keeps it alive for the future.

-The first phase of works were carried out between between the seafront cafe and the end of Victoria Road West at a cost of £20 million.
-The completed length of sea defences protects 7,693 properties from tidal flooding with less than a half percent risk of breach in any one year.
+The first phase of works between the seafront cafe and the end of Victoria Road West cost £20 million.
+The completed length of sea defences protects 7,693 properties from tidal flooding, with less than a half percent risk of breach in any one year.

-The shape and arrangement of the stepped revetment and the wide, split level promenade is all part of the design to first of all take the energy out of the tide, and then reduce the risk of overtopping.
+The shape and arrangement of the stepped revetment and the wide, split level promenade is all part of the design to keep the water back.
+First of all the steps take the energy out of the tide, then the wide, split level promenade reduces the risk of overtopping.

-In this little video clip below, you can see the waves rushing up to the shore and bashing against the steps.
-As the waves roll up the steps you can see how the energy is taken out of the waves.
+In the next video clip, you can see the waves rushing up to the shore and bashing against the steps.
+As the waves roll up the steps you can see how they lose their energy –

 The top level of promenade provides a further level of protection, with the rear wall the final line of defence.
-Storm gates are closed when bad weather is forecast to close the gaps in the rear wall.
+The storm gates are shut when bad weather is forecast, which closes the access gaps in the rear wall.

 New Promenade – Phase Two

-Phase Two of the Cleveleys scheme from the high street at Victoria Road West up to the boundary with Blackpool at Kingsway was completed in early 2010, at a cost of a further £6 million.
+Phase Two of the Cleveleys scheme is from the high street at Victoria Road West up to the boundary with Blackpool at Kingsway.
+Completed in early 2010, it cost of a further £6 million.

-This phase started in March 2008 with the local manufacture of the pre-cast concrete elements at Hillhouse Industrial Estate at Thornton, and stabilisation of the poor ground conditions.
+This phase began in March 2008 with the local manufacture of the precast concrete elements at Hillhouse Industrial Estate at Thornton.
+Meanwhile, on site, poor ground conditions were stabilised.

-In March 2009 construction of this second phase started on site.
-The wide, split level promenade continues, as do the steps to the beach.
-There’s a new sea wall to the rear, with attractive planted beds between the seawall and main road.
+In March 2009 construction of the second phase began on site.
+The stepped promenade continues, along with the wide, split level walkway.
+There’s a new sea wall to the rear, and attractive planted beds between the seawall and main road.

-Core funding from central government only covers the work of replacing the sea defences themselves, on a like-for-like basis.
+Core funding from central government always covers the work of replacing the sea defences themselves, on a like-for-like basis.

 Additional funding was secured by Wyre Council to cover the cost of lighting, street furniture, the public art and landmark features.

 According to the Council’s Coast Defence Strategy, this final section of work wasn’t due to be carried out until 2012.
-It was demonstrated to the Environment Agency (who oversee funding) that by continuing the work, significant cost savings could be made to the value of £1.5 million.
-The scheme was brought forward so that these savings could be made.
+It was demonstrated to the Environment Agency (who oversee funding) that by continuing the work, significant cost savings could be made, to the value of £1.5 million.
+The scheme was brought forward so that these savings could be achieved.

-The funding primarily came from Defra, with contributions from the Environment Agency, European Regional Development Fund (ERDF), and Wyre Council.
+The funding primarily came from Defra.
+Additional contributions came from the Environment Agency, European Regional Development Fund (ERDF), and Wyre Council.

 Award Winning New Promenade